dvinubius/tiny-multisig/README.md

 Factory contract code could be crafted for cheaper transactions if proper event indexing were used.

-We don't have to include all owners and requiredConfirmations in Safe Created events.
+We don't have to include all owners and requiredConfirmations in Vault Created events.
 However, it's easier to provide good frontend functionality if that data is available directly from the events.

 ### Rpc load

 This project uses no indexing.
 RPC requests are kept to a minimum but it may still be an issue.

 It won't **scale well** if
-  - many MultiSig Safes created
+  - many MultiSig Vaults created
-  - many transactions within any one safe the problems being speed and (probably) rpc server request caps.
+  - many transactions within any one vault the problems being speed and (probably) rpc server request caps.

 So this is **not a production setup**.